Compensation for victims of crime

 As a victim of crime, you may be entitled to compensation for what has happened to you.
-There are 2 types of compensation for victims.

-If you are injured as a result of a crime, you may be eligible for compensation under the Scheme of Compensation for Personal Injuries Criminally Inflicted.
+- Scheme of Compensation for Personal Injuries Criminally Inflicted: If you are injured as a result of a crime, you may be eligible for compensation under the Scheme of Compensation for Personal Injuries Criminally Inflicted.
 This scheme is funded by the Department of Justice and Equality and administered by the Criminal Injuries Compensation Tribunal.

 What does the scheme of compensation cover?